-“At first the signs are barely noticeable,” says Brodeur.
-“It may start with a feeling of tightness, then, as foundation is applied it looks rough, flaky, and scaling becomes apparent even without makeup.
-Fine lines look more visible, redness arises and patches of grey/ashy skin are harder to cover.”
-Jang also says to keep an eye on skin sensitivity and worsening of eczema as those are clues that your skin is feeling the effects of the seasonal weather change from warm to cold.
+“At first, the signs are barely noticeable,” says Brodeur.
+“It may start with a feeling of tightness, then, as foundation is applied, it looks rough and flaky, and scaling becomes apparent even without makeup.
+Fine lines look more visible, redness arises and patches of grey or ashy skin are harder to cover,” she adds.
+Jang explains that you should keep an eye on how sensitive your skin is and monitor worsening patches of eczema, as those are clues that your skin is feeling the effects of the change in temperatures.

 Pinpoint the causes of dry skin

-The temperature drop is causing dryness in your skin, but it’s not the only factor that’s contributing to your winter beauty woes.
-Both Jang and Brodeur place a lot of the blame on indoor heating from the heat blasting in your home and office to the hot air in your car.
-“All of this heat dries up the air so the air is constantly looking for moisture, so it will take it where it can get it, including taking moisture from your skin,” says Brodeur.
-This, Jang says, causes your skin to get dry and occasionally flake, and can even cause dryness around your cuticles which can lead to cracked nails.
-Other culprits to watch out for include wool clothing, which may cause irritation to your skin and long hot showers and baths.
+Cold weather can cause your skin to be drier than usual, but it’s not the only factor that’s contributing to your winter beauty woes.
+Both Jang and Brodeur say that indoor heating is a frequent culprit, whether that’s from blasting the heat in your home and office or the hot air in your car.
+This, Jang says, causes your skin to get dry and flaky, and it can even cause dryness around your cuticles, which can lead to cracked nails.
+Other things to watch out for include wool clothing, which may irritate your skin, and hot baths and showers.

 Switch up your skincare

 “As winter approaches, I suggest switching some of your skincare products to help with hydration,” says Jang.
-“For the face, using a heavier moisturizer or a face oil may help maintain skin hydration while using a cream or oil-based exfoliant instead of a dry one will help prevent aggravating the skin.”
-Switch to a non-stripping cleanser, says Brodeur, which will help to ensure your skin’s natural oils aren’t removed during cleansing and whenever possible, try to only use your cleanser in the evening and just use water in the morning.
-If you love your summer moisturizer and don’t want to give it up once winter rolls in, Brodeur has a hack.
-Just add a few drops of a nourishing face oil to to your day cream to give it a hydrating punch.
-If you aren’t totally sure what your skin needs to make it through winter, Jang recommends visiting a skincare professional to evaluate what might need to be changed to maximize your skin’s health throughout the winter months.
+“For the face, using a heavier moisturizer or a face oil may help maintain skin hydration, while using a cream or oil-based exfoliant instead of a dry one will help prevent aggravating the skin.”
+Start using a hydrating cleanser, says Brodeur, which will help ensure that your skin’s natural oils aren’t stripped during your daily routine.
+Whenever possible, try to use a gentle cleanser in the evening and just use water in the morning.